derpayatz/jl-feinstein/_posts/2019-04-15-apocalypse-haiku.md

 in a street of broken windows
 it must end somewhere

-The windmill's lazy blades
-turn in the hilltop breeze, deceptively slow beside it, a library

 Dust motes dancing
 sparkling in a ray of light, they are the only moving thing